 Goal 5: Protect air quality.

-- A. Regulate outdoor burning and ban the burning of garbage in barrels or other methods. - B. Manage growth to minimize conflict between residences and agricultural odors and dust.
+- A. Encourage alternative garbage disposal to maintain the air quality. - B. Manage growth to minimize conflict between residences and agricultural odors and dust.

 Goal 6: Preserve and protect woodlands and forest resources for their economic, aesthetic, and environmental values.